TritonDataCenter/sdc-docker/docs/index.md

 Otherwise, please follow [Docker's own installation instructions](https://docs.docker.com/installation/#installation).
-Unfortunately, it's not Docker does not yet have a standalone client.
+Unfortunately, it's not Docker does not yet have a standalone client (i.e. you have to also install the Docker Engine, a.k.a. daemon, on your computer).

 ## 2. Set Up an SDC Account